All Episodes

 I forgot to tell you how to get there.

-When I was talking about this, it's just it's you know, in galactic terms, it's a hop skip and trip away.
+When I was talking about this, it's just, it's, you know, in galactic terms, it's a hop, skip, and trip away.

 It's 120 million, no, 120 trillion miles.

-Now, I don't know how many light years that is, but here's a lot of people want to start making plans to go up colonize this new planet since we've blown it here on Earth and we're about to destroy this earth.
+Now, I don't know how many light years that is, but here's, a lot of people want to start making plans to go up colonize this new planet since we've blown it here on Earth and we're about to destroy this Earth.

 Here's what you do.

-You blast off from Earth, and then you head out to the outer reaches of our solar system.
+You blast off from Earth and then you head out to the outer reaches of our solar system.

-Just waiting for you to get there and start anew with no political parties and no countries, just one mass of humanity all getting along without any oil whatsoever.
+And that, the gravitational pull of Uranus, as you make that hard lift, will take you right out to this new pristine paradise of Just waiting for you to get there and start anew with no political parties and no countries, just one mass of humanity all getting along without any oil whatsoever.

-I haven't calculated the light years, uh, but we're told 120 or 120, yeah, 120 trillion miles.
+I haven't calculated the light years, but we're told 120, 120, yeah, 120 trillion miles.

-I mean, that's nothing.
+I mean, that's nothing in space distance.

 Yeah, make sure you go to the bathroom first.